 - Support groups

-Our social services staff serving our residents includes social workers, case managers and an activities coordinator.
+Our social services staff serving our residents includes social workers and an activities coordinator.

-On-site medical services are available to all residents through The Actors Fund’s Al Hirschfeld Free Health Clinic.
+Medical services formerly available to residents through The Actors Fund’s Al Hirschfeld Free Health Clinic are now available through The Friedman Health Center for the Performing Arts in Times Square.
 In addition, the Visiting Nurse Service of New York provides on-site evaluations to determine the individual medical needs of residents and arranges for all services and treatments.

 Eligibility for the building is based on federal guidelines under the Internal Revenue Service Federal Tax Credit Program.
 To be eligible, you must have an income of 60% or less of the area’s median income.
 To apply, your annual income may not exceed $38,100 and should not be less than $17,000.
 We do accept most forms of rental subsidies.
 A limited number of one-bedroom units are available for individuals with specialized needs who meet the medical criteria.
 Households of two will be considered for a one bedroom only if both members are persons with AIDS, or senior citizens with joint incomes not exceeding income guidelines of $43,500 annually and a minimum income of no less than $17,000.